 So simple, but so genius.
 The whole song is pretty much one riff but it’s impossible not to bang your head, tap your foot, clap your hands or whatever you do to something this good!
 All the instrumentation is amazing and the subject of the lyrics highlight Lemmy’s often overlooked sense of humour.
 It’s short and sweet, but direct and to the point.

 This is Motörhead in their infant stages and at their most laid back.
 There’s definitely a bit of a Hawkwind vibe to a lot of the material on this album, and even in this song.
 It also contains possibly my favourite Lemmy lyric, when he sings ‘Loaded forever, righteously stoned’, which was then later changed to the equally brilliant ‘Wasted forever, ferociously stoned’.
-Both genius and this song is kind of an anthem to the outlaw biker/lifer rock ‘n’ roller lifestyle that Lemmy still lives today.
+Both genius and this song is kind of an anthem to the outlaw biker/lifer rock ‘n’ roller lifestyle that Lemmy lived right until the end.
 In recent years, Wino did an amazing cover of this.
 I think he’s probably the only person that could do this song justice!

 Another one that’s pretty similar to Damage Case in its simplicity.
 It’s just straight up boogie metal with some great chord changes and again you can’t help but bang you head to this song.
 The intro to the song is genius with Lemmy desperately muttering the words ‘….So drunk’ before it kicks in.
-I think that gives a great insight as to the attitude and the behavior of the band at the time.
-Not that too much has changed since then on that level!
+I think that gives a great insight as to the attitude and the behaviour of the band at the time.

 This has one of those awesome, catchy Motörhead riffs that breaks up the relentless speed of the material on most of their albums.
 The lyrics are also spot on and anyone that’s had to do shitty, long and mentally testing tours of the U.S. can relate to them.
 Another example of their simple, yet effective and brilliant songwriting skills, it’s basically a ‘verse, chorus, verse, chorus, middle eight, solo, verse, chorus’ song but it keeps you enthralled and interested throughout.
 It’s a skill that not too many bands can master.
 ‘Get on the bus!’